MR-FNF/About-myself/README.md

 🚀 My dream is become a coder!

 😕 My gender?
 Well... that is a secret!
+Why my name contain 'MR'?
+Well... because the boy play Friday Night Funkin' more than the girl, but I play it a lot!

 😱 I really scare about ghost.